 - Is there a cost to the program?
 These programs are funded by the Fish Family Foundation and Boys & Girls Clubs of Boston.
 Families are only responsible for the costs of Boys & Girls Club membership, necessary travel documents (such as a passport) and required immunizations for travel.

 - Where are the programs located?
 Explore India operates out of the Edgerley Family South Boston Club and the Yawkey Club of Roxbury.
-Explore Japan operates out of the Charlestown Club.
+Explore Japan operates out of the Charlestown Club and Berkshire Partners Blue Hill Club.
 The Native America Program operates at the Jordan Club of Chelsea.

 - Who supervises the teens while they are traveling abroad?
 Teens travel with 2-3 Boys & Girls Club staff that have spent the past several months in pre-trip workshops with the teens.
 Also, we partner with No Barriers Youth who will place an Expedition Leader with the group for the entire trip.
 Expedition Leaders are trained in emergency medical response, youth development and travel.

 - What are the sizes of the groups that travel?
 We travel with smaller groups so there are more opportunities for bonding between the teens and between teens and staff.
 There are no more than 12 teens for each trip.
 This puts the staff to teen ratio at 1:6 or better.

 I know what I want to pursue in the future for sure.
 I want to travel more and learn more about other cultures.
 I understand the importance of tradition.
 I feel like I’m more open minded as a person.”